+GCSE PSYCHOLOGY GCSE HEALTH AND SOCIAL CARE AND CHILDCARE (HSCCC) KEY STAGE 4 This course equips learners with knowledge, understanding and skills related to the development and care of individuals through life from conception to infancy to later adulthood.
+It is a course developed in partnership with the NHS and City & Guilds to deliver a robust programme of study.
+Psychology is the study of the mind and human behaviour and explanations cover a range of approaches to explain behaviour such as social, biological and as social, biological and cognitive.
+The emphasis on this course will be to learn through practical experience and students will spend time investigating, analysing data, evaluating findings and writing reports.
 CRIMINOLOGY IS OUR MOST POPULAR COURSE.
 131 UK UNIVERSITIES OFFER OVER 700 COURSES RELATING TO CRIMINOLOGY.
+IN THE SIXTH FORM HEALTH AND SOCIAL CARE AND CHILDCARE This course may be assessed via a variety of routes, all providing learners with abroad based understanding of key issues and equipping them for careers or further education in this field.
+PSYCHOLOGY Through a range of resources and a variety of teaching methods students are alongside an awareness of the rights and responsibilities of individuals.
+APPLIED CRIMINOLOGY DIPLOMA Criminology is a new and exciting course that not only looks at patterns and trends in criminal behaviour, but also looks at our criminal justice system.

 Our breadth of KS5 courses ensures we cater for Sixth Formers of all abilities

-GCSE HEALTH AND SOCIAL CARE AND CHILDCARE (HSCCC)

-This course equips learners with knowledge, understanding and skills related to the development and care of individuals through life from conception to infancy to later adulthood.
-It is a course developed in partnership with the NHS and City & Guilds to deliver a robust programme of study.

-GCSE PSYCHOLOGY

-Psychology is the study of the mind and human behaviour and explanations cover a range of approaches to explain behaviour such as social, biological and cognitive.
-The emphasis on this course will be to learn through practical experience and students will spend time investigating, analysing data, evaluating findings and writing reports.

-HEALTH AND SOCIAL CARE AND CHILDCARE

-This course may be assessed via a variety of routes, all providing learners with abroad based understanding of key issues and equipping them for careers or further education in this field.

-PSYCHOLOGY

-Through a range of resources and a variety of teaching methods students are encouraged to develop their skills of accurate description and critical analysis of theories and studies.
+encouraged to develop their

+skills of accurate description

+A Level Law provides students

+with a fascinating insight into

+the UK legal system.
+Students

+will develop a comprehensive

+understanding of the role

+of law in today's society,

+and critical analysis of

+theories and studies.